Written by: Greg Ellifritz

 Take a look at the photo above.
 If you were visiting a coffee shop, which seat would you pick?
-I’ve seen this article floating around on the internet and decided to weigh in with my opinion.
+I’ve seen recent articles discussing the topic and decided to weigh in with my opinion.

 When I am choosing seats in a restaurant, I use the following selection criteria: